 Helps create individual student plans for clinical education and assists with neuromuscular therapeutics.

 Teaches PT procedures, physical agents, patient care issues and the integument course.
-Kathie has authored abstracts, articles, book reviews, and chapter on wound evaluation.
+Kathie has authored abstracts, articles, and chapter on wound evaluation.

 Teaches Musculoskeletal Therapeutics I and II and Orthotics and Prosthetics.